 Animal Agriculture in a Changing Climate

 Livestock throughout the country are likely to be affected by climate change through direct and indirect pathways.
-For example, projections show an increase in the frequency of days with extreme heat, potentially impacting dairy cow milk production, poultry egg production, and overall animal well being.
+For example, projections show an increase in the frequency of days with extreme heat, potentially impacting dairy cow milk production, poultry egg production, and overall animal well-being.
 Cornell University is part of a national project working to increase education and advice to livestock and poultry producers.
-The national Animal Agriculture in a Changing Climate project offers a free online course outlining the impacts of climate change on animal agriculture.
+The National Animal Agriculture in a Changing Climate project offers resources and a climate change course outlining the impacts of climate change on animal agriculture.

 Developer: USDA, Animal Agriculture in a Changing Climate (AACC)